A Quick Overview of the New EU Toy Safety Regulation (EU) 2025/2509

 - Redesign toy packaging to meet new requirements, including:

-- The new graphic warning symbol
+- Optional to include the new graphic warning symbol

 - Digital product passport carrier, such as a QR code